-Bleach and highlights remove colour from your hair by the process of oxidation.
+Bleach and highlights remove colour from your hair through the process of oxidation.
 Oxidation decolourizes the pigment in your hair shaft, which is why bleach will turn your hair almost white if it’s left on for too long.
-Very bleached hair often gains a ‘yellow’ tint, because keratin (the protein your hair is made of) is naturally a pale yellow.
-Hair needs to be tinted as well as bleached for the ‘platinum blond’ look.
+Very bleached hair often gains a ‘yellow’ tint, because keratin (the protein your hair is made of) is naturally a pale yellow tone.
+To achieve the ‘platinum blonde’ look hair needs to be tinted as well as bleached.
 It’s impossible to make your hair a lighter shade without the help of a bleaching agent – all of which are called ‘oxidizing agents’.

-Hydrogen peroxide and ammonia are the most commonly used ones and are often mixed together, as used separately they’re unstable and very slow in lightening the hair.
+Hydrogen peroxide and ammonia are the most commonly used bleaching agents and are often mixed together, as when used separately they’re unstable and very slow in lightening the hair.
 Don’t be fooled by manufacturers who use ‘peroxide-free’ labels as a way to promote their products as ‘hair-friendly’.
-Although these mixtures don’t contain peroxide, they will contain another oxidizing agent which does the same thing and is just as damaging to your hair.
+Although these mixtures do not contain peroxide, they will contain another oxidizing agent to create the effect which will be just as damaging to your hair.

 BLEACHING HAIR AND DAMAGE

-Of all colouring methods, bleach is potentially the most damaging, and therefore should ideally always be done professionally.
-Bleaching raises your hairs’ outer cuticle, allowing the bleaching agent to fully penetrate.
-However, repeated bleaching can permanently raise the cuticle scales and allow rapid and continuous loss of moisture.
+Of all colouring methods, bleach is potentially the most damaging, and therefore should ideally always be done by a professional.
+Bleaching raises your hairs’ outer cuticle to allow the bleaching agent to fully penetrate.
+However, repeated bleaching can permanently raise the cuticle scales which allows rapid and continuous loss of moisture.

 Damage from bleach includes dry, brittle, inelastic hair, and hair that is more prone to breakage and split ends.
 Bleached hair is also more porous and swollen and therefore more vulnerable to other chemical and non-chemical processes.
-These include everything from permanent wave solutions in curling or straightening to regular heated styling with blow-dryers, straightening irons and brushes.
-While any and all bleaches have a damaging effect on your hair’s protein structure, the more often you bleach or highlight your hair, the more damaged it will be.
+These include everything from permanent wave solutions in curling or straightening, to regular heated styling with blow-dryers, straightening irons and brushes.
+While all bleaches have a damaging effect on your hair’s protein structure this is intensified each time the process is undertaken meaning the more often you bleach or highlight your hair, the more damaged it will be.

-The amount of damage done also depends on the amount of colour change.
-For instance, going from a dark to a light shade is the most hazardous because the colouring (bleaching) agent is stronger and left on for longer.
+The amount of damage done also depends on the level of the colour change.
+For instance, going from a dark to a light shade is the most harmful because the colouring (bleaching) agent is stronger and left on for longer.

-Natalie Carr, Consultant Trichologist at the Philip Kinglsey Clinic, says ‘think of bleached hair as being a bit like a sponge – it’s very porous.
+Natalie Carr, Consultant Trichologist at the Philip Kinglsey Trichological Clinic in Mayfair, London, says ‘think of bleached hair as being a bit like a sponge – it’s very porous.
 But while it soaks up water quickly and easily, it loses it just as rapidly.
 You need to use products that encourage the cuticle to close, so that the hairs’ moisture content and integrity is maintained.’

 It’s usually not necessary to have a skin sensitivity test (a patch test) for bleaches when they are used on their own.
-However, bleaching agents usually have various colours added, or else they give brassy and straw-like shades.
+However, bleaching agents usually have various colours added to stop them giving the hair brassy or straw-like shades.
 If a colour dye is added to your bleach, you should always have a patch test done beforehand.

-That said, bleaches can cause burns to your scalp (or any tissue that it comes in contact with).
-If you experience any sort of discomfort during processing, you must let your stylist know straight away.
+That said, bleaches can cause burns to your scalp (or any tissue that they comes in contact with).
+If you experience any sort of discomfort during processing, you must let your Stylist know straight away.
 If they dismiss your discomfort as ‘normal’, do not listen – please insist you are attended to immediately.

 HOW TO PROTECT YOUR HAIR

-Bleaching raises your hair cuticle, causing hairs to interlock and tangle easily.
-Condition after every shampoo to flatten the cuticle, seal in moisture, reduce knots and add shine.
+Bleaching raises your hair’s cuticles, causing hairs to interlock and tangle easily.
+Condition after every shampoo to flatten the cuticle, seal in moisture, reduce knots, and add shine.

-Bleached hair is already vulnerable to damage and snapping.
-This is because the cuticle of bleached hair is weaker and often raised, allowing it to be more easily removed during your day-to-day hair care regime.
+Bleached hair is already vulnerable to damage and snapping, this is because the cuticle of bleached hair is weaker and often raised, allowing it to be more easily broken during your day-to-day hair care regime.
 When your cuticle is damaged, your hair's cortex (core) becomes exposed, which leaves your hair prone to rapid moisture loss.
 Do not brush or pull your hair roughly and be especially gentle when you style.
 To help prevent breakage, gently detangle bleached hair when wet (or dry), starting from the ends and gradually working up to your roots.

 Turn off your blow-dryer when your hair is ‘just dry’.
-Overheating and drying bleached hair further reduces moisture and elasticity.
+Overheating and drying bleached hair further reduces the hair’s moisture and elasticity.